Tweechable/tweechable_final/README.md

 	- test site: https://tweechable-test.herokuapp.com/
 	- you can tweet @TweechableTest @ignorantTwitter #ALessonThat'sAvailable
 	- tasks scheduled to run every 10 minutes so the response will take a while...yay free tier
-	- admin panel: ask me for credential
+	- admin panel: ask me for credential.
+Locally: log in with E-mail: admin@example.org Password: admin and go to http://localhost:3000/admin

 ### Roadmap for improvement:
 	- User: handle registeration/validation/retrieve pword etc. top priority..